AAROC/IDPPublic/README.md

 This code has been modified from the IdPOpen project.
 In order to customise it for your IdP, you need to take into account a couple of technical details regarding the ldap directory backend, tomcat configuration and firewall, apart from the changes to the jsp pages and images.

+The `master` branch is a generic template, which can be customised.
+We suggest that you fork the master branch into your own repository and create a new branch with your project name : *e.g.* `sagrid`, `gridp`, etc. Stable versions are tagged with version numbers.

+There are also a few specific files which need careful attention, to correspond with the LDAP and other local settings of your IdP :

   1. ldap.properties: the ldap.properties file is necessary to configure the communication with the LDAP directory backend which contains the identities of the IdP.
 You should configure this file according to your particular directory location, structure and permissions.
   2. cleaner.properties: the cleaner.properties file contain the information about when and how notify the users for the account expiration
   3. hibernate.cfg.xml: edit the path to the hibernate persistent storage :